dhm-org/dhm_suite/camserver/README.md

 For each instances of the camserver, ensure that the frame port, command port, and telemetry port specified in the camserver are also the same psecified when running the 'dhmxc.py' script.

+The 'dhmsw' application in this repository also interfaces also interfaces with the camserver.

 ## Known Bugs
 * With USB cameras, sometimes the frame capture doesn't start.
 Stop the camserver using Ctrl-C then restart again and camserver will begin to capture frames.
 * With USB cameras sometimes some initialization commands tend to error out but they in fact get executed.
   See the 'metadata.xml' created when recording frames.

+## Future Upgrades on the works
+The following is a list of work being done to improve the camserver functionality and compatibility:

+*  Multi-platform version to run on Linux/Windows/Mac
+*  Support different vendor cameras.